brechtbilliet/brechtbilliet.github.io/_posts/2022-7-14-why-and-how-i-created-a-spa-router-for-qwik.md

 ### The router outlet

-We have a configuration object, we provided router state, we can get router state and we can listen to changes that will automatically set the router state.
+We have a configuration object, we provided router state, we can get that router state and we can listen to changes that will automatically set the router state.
-Besides that we also have a `navigateTo` function that will not reload but update the `history` object.
+Besides that we also have a `navigateTo()` function that will not reload the page but update the `history` object.
-Now we want to render the right components inside a router outlet.
+Now we want to render the right components for the right path inside a router outlet.

 Our app component looks like this:

 ```typescript
 // containers/app/app.tsx
 export const App = component$((opts: { url: string | undefined }) => {